jay-framework/jay/docs/05 - events.md

 ===

 we have selected the choosen solution to be simple for designers and have a good separation of UI from code, those we have selected the direction of using `id` in the HTML file.
+With additional feedback from @barak007 we rename `id` to `ref`.

 For the coding part, we have opted in to using the compiler to generate the optimal API for events, with